BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Understanding on (multi-)Sentences

 \subsubsection{Results and Analysis}

-Table~\ref{tab:temporal} summarizes the main results across all three datasets, with details provided in Appendix~\ref{append-tr}.
-Overall, recent reasoning LLMs substantially outperform earlier models such as ChatGPT, achieving gains of 10\textendash20\% on TBD and TDD-Man, and a notable +30\% improvement on ToT-Arithmetic.
+Table~\ref{tab:temporal} summarizes the main results across all three datasets, with details provided in \cref{append-tr}.
+Overall, recent reasoning LLMs substantially outperform earlier models such as ChatGPT and non-reasoning counterparts, achieving gains of 10\textendash20\% on TBD and TDD-Man, and a notable 30-50\% improvement on ToT-Arithmetic.
 These results indicate enhanced temporal reasoning capability, particularly in arithmetic-related temporal inference.
-However, compared with supervised baselines, zero-shot LLMs still underperform on TBD and TDD-Man, both of which require precise logical reasoning over event ordering.
-While humans easily infer that an ``investigation'' typically follows a ``crime'' (example in TBD), such knowledge demands both temporal and commonsense understanding.
-When processing full documents containing multiple events, LLMs must reconstruct the logical storyline: a task that remains challenging even for advanced reasoning models.
+However, compared with supervised baselines, zero-shot LLMs still underperform on TBD and TDD-Man.
+Both datasets involve full documents containing multiple events, requiring LLMs to reconstruct the underlying narrative to determine the correct event order (e.g., an \textit{investigation} typically follows a \textit{crime}): a task that remains challenging even for advanced reasoning models.

-In our ablation study, we simplify inputs by limiting context to sentences containing the target events.
-This pre-selection reduces reasoning load and yields modest gains on TBD (2\textendash3\%; \Cref{tab:app-2-1-1,tab:app-2-1-2}).
-Conversely, for TDD-Man, where events are farther apart, removing intermediate context leads to a 2\textendash9\% drop in performance (\Cref{tab:app-2-2-1,tab:app-2-2-2}).
+In an ablation study, we simplify inputs by limiting context to sentences containing the target events.
+This pre-selection reduces reasoning load and yields modest gains on TBD (2\textendash3\%; \cref{tab:app-2-1-1,tab:app-2-1-2}).
+Conversely, for TDD-Man, where events are farther apart, removing intermediate context leads to a 2\textendash9\% drop in performance (\cref{tab:app-2-2-1,tab:app-2-2-2}).
 These findings suggest that LLM reasoning is sensitive to both context complexity and the availability of relevant information.